-Take the optional Helicopter Tour in the morning!
-Continue with the stunning views at Peyto Lake and Moraine Lake (subject to road condition).
-Stroll along Lake Louise, surrounded by the jaw-dropping sights of Mount Victoria and emerald green water.
-Enjoy a lunch at the Chateau Lake Louise (meal plan).
-Ride the Gondola to catch a spectacular view of the Rockies.
-Head to Town of Banff and explore at your own pace.
+We will take the optional Helicopter Tour in the morning!
+Then we will continue to Peyto Lake, Moraine Lake (subject to road condition) and stroll along Lake Louise.
+We will enjoy lunch at the Chateau Lake Louise (meal plan).
+We will also ride the Gondola to catch a spectacular view of the Rockies.
+Later, we will head to Town of Banff and explore at your own pace.

 Banff National Park, AB

 Canada's oldest national park-- and one of the first national parks in the world-- is home to an icy but gorgeous landscape.